FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0005.md

 For C++ program, our coding style mainly complies with [Google C++ Style Guide], but with the following exceptions:

+* For structure data menubers, always use Unix convention without prefix.
 * For protected or private class data members, use Unix convention with the prefix of `m_`.
 * For public class data members, use lower camel casing with the prefix of `m_`.